Cisterakas/testapi/README.md

 ## Usage

-- To access the FastAPI project, open your web browser and navigate to http://localhost:8000.
+- To access the FastAPI project, open your web browser and navigate to http://localhost:8000
 - Add "/docs" to open the FastAPI - Swagger UI

 ## Additional Notes
-If you have previously opened the project and need to restart the server, follow these steps:
+If you have previously opened the project and need to restart the server, follow these steps

-Navigate to the project directory:
+Navigate to the project directory

 ```bash
 cd <project_directory>
 ```

-Activate the Conda environment:
+Activate the Conda environment

 ```bash
 conda activate your_env_name
 ```

-Start the FastAPI server:
+Start the FastAPI server

 ```bash
 uvicorn main:app –reload